Suspiria: Plot

-Sarah tells Suzy that she was the one on the intercom who refused her entry the night Pat was murdered.
+Sara tells Suzy that she was the one on the intercom who refused her entry the night Pat was murdered.
 She reveals that Pat was behaving strangely before her death and promises to show Suzy the notes that she left behind.
-Sarah finds that Pat's notes are missing and is forced to flee when an unseen assailant enters the room.
+Sara finds that Pat's notes are missing and is forced to flee when an unseen assailant enters the room.
 They pursue her through the school before cornering her in the attic.
-She escapes through a small window before falling into a pit of razor wire, entangling her and allowing her pursuer to kill her by slashing her throat.
+She escapes through a small window but falls into a pit of razor wire, entangling her before her pursuer kills her by slashing her throat.

-Suzy investigates Sarah's disappearance the next morning.
-Tanner tells her that Sarah has fled the school.
-Suspicious, Suzy contacts Sarah's friend and former psychiatrist, Frank Mandel.
-He reveals that the school was established by Greek émigrée Helena Markos in 1895, who was allegedly a witch.
+The next morning, Tanner tells Suzy that Sara has fled the school.
+Suspicious, Suzy contacts Sara's friend and former psychiatrist, Frank Mandel.
+He reveals that the school was established in 1895 by Greek émigrée Helena Markos, who was allegedly a witch.
 Suzy also consults with Professor Milius, a professor of the occult.
-He reveals that a coven of witches perishes without their leader, from whom they draw power.
+He reveals that a coven of witches draws its strength and power from its leader, and without a leader, the coven will perish.

-When Suzy returns to the school, she finds that everyone has left to attend the Bolshoi Ballet.
-After being attacked by a bat and recalling a conversation with Sarah about footsteps, she follows the sound of them carefully, leading her to Madame Blanc's office.
-Remembering that Pat uttered the words secret and iris the night that she was killed, Suzy discovers a hidden door that opens by turning a blue iris on a mural in Blanc's office.
+Suzy returns to the school to find that everyone has left to attend the Bolshoi Ballet.
+Recalling a conversation with Sara about footsteps, she follows the sound of them carefully, leading her to Madame Blanc's office.
+Remembering that Pat uttered the words "secret" and "iris" the night that she was killed, Suzy discovers a hidden door that opens by turning a blue iris on a mural in Blanc's office.
 Suzy enters the corridor and finds the academy's instructors, led by Madame Blanc, plotting her demise in the form of a human sacrifice.
 Albert alerts Pavlos to Suzy's presence.
-Suzy hides in an alcove, where she finds Sarah's disfigured corpse.
+Suzy hides in an alcove, where she finds Sara's disfigured corpse.

 Pursued by Pavlos, Suzy retreats to Helena Markos's bedroom.
 Suzy finds Markos sleeping, recognizing her as the headmistress by her labored breathing.
-She accidentally wakes her by breaking a decorative peacock with crystal plumage.
-Markos renders herself invisible and taunts Suzy before reanimating Sarah's mutilated corpse to murder her.
+She accidentally wakes her by breaking a decorative peacock.
+Markos renders herself invisible and taunts Suzy before reanimating Sara's mutilated corpse to murder her.
 When flashes of lightning inadvertently reveal Markos's silhouette, Suzy impales her through the neck with one of the peacock's broken glass quills.
-Markos's death causes Sarah's corpse to vanish.
+Markos's death causes Sara's corpse to vanish.